ben-lerner/sicp-optimizer/README.md

 ## Installation
 This uses MIT/GNU Scheme, available here: https://www.gnu.org/software/mit-scheme/

-To run a package, open scheme (`scheme` on the command line, or `M-x run-gesier` in emacs), and execute `load <package.scm>`.
+To run a package, open scheme (`scheme` on the command line, or `M-x run-gesier` in emacs), and execute `load "<package.scm>"`.

 ## Design

 ### Architecture

-The optimizer has four main parts:
+The optimizer has four parts:

 1. Constant folding for builtin operations
 2. In-line constants for the registers `arg1`, `arg2`, `argl`, and `test`
 3. Remove no-ops, unused labels, and unreachable code
-4. Type/value inferencing and branch analysis
+4. Type inferencing, value inferencing, and branch analysis

 ### Runtime